042. Clippy, The F*cking Clown

 My college recruiting talk on developing the Assistant detailed the story of building the guru into Office in these several slides (animated).
 (Source: Personal Collection)

 The one constant, as we studied the landscape of people using Office, was that getting anything done involved tracking down the nearby Office guru—the person that invested the time and effort to master the software more than the rest of the people in the office.
-Need to create a table, figure out a formula, draw an org chart then go down the hall and get help from the guru.
+Need to create a table, figure out a formula, or draw an org chart then go down the hall and get help from the guru.

 Chances were high that the product did what you thought you wanted to do, but the path through the maze of commands was not only difficult but fraught with the risk of destroying your work or getting the document into a state that would make further work even more difficult.
 We often would receive letters detailing specific features or outcomes a customer would like to achieve, only to learn that the feature was already in the product.